RosettaCommons/documentation/getting_started/Solving-a-Biological-Problem.md

 ## Solving NMR structures

-* [Chemical shift files](rosetta_basics/chemical-shift-file) provide data to a variety of protocols often collectively referred to as [[CSROSETTA]] that incorporate NMR constraints to refine structures
+* [Chemical shift files](rosetta_basics/chemical-shift-file) provide data to a variety of protocols often collectively referred to as [[CS-ROSETTA]] that incorporate NMR constraints to refine structures

 ## What If My Question Is Unanswered?